Documentation Index

 - Before creating expensive maintenance tasks

-- Before sending owner reports with financial data
+- Before sending messages that include sensitive financial data

 - Any time you want a human checkpoint in an otherwise automatic flow